Creating a Schematic Template in Altium Designer

 4. Configure options of the design space using the General tab of the Properties panel in its Documents Options mode:

-• in the Page Options region of the panel: select Standard or Custom and configure the provided options as required – set sheet size and orientation, enable or disable use of a default title block, and set margin and zones;
+• In the Page Options region of the panel: select Standard or Custom and configure the provided options as required – set sheet size and orientation, enable or disable the use of a default title block, and set margin and zones;

 Do not select Template in the Formatting and Size region of the panel and choose a template.
 Doing this means you are applying a template to your new template; if you do, your template will not behave correctly.